About Us

 The Lyric

 The second cinema in good ole 3013 in Stephen Street, that after closing has been Swanston’s Engineering and a sweat shop, is now our local vet and a bunch of ultra groovy warehouse apartments, is the namesake for the new lounge cinema.
-Originally planned to be our private screening room. we have instead put in 38 luscious leather lounge chairs in couch and single combinations....with coffee tables of course, and despite the extra comfort and leg room, the same price as the other cinemas.
-Call it First Class, Le Premiere, Gold, Platinum, whatever… it's fun.
+Originally planned to be our private screening room.
+We have instead put in 43 luscious leather lounge chairs in couch and single combinations….with coffee tables of course, and despite the extra comfort and leg room, the same price as the other cinemas.
+Call it First Class, Le Premiere, Gold, Platinum, whatever… it’s comfortable, inviting, fun.

 The Davis